Definition of

 Legislation, a body of laws

-Legislation is the body of laws that apply in a certain area or that allow the regulation of the State.
-The supreme law of a State is called the Constitution : through it, limits are established to the State powers and the system of liberties and rights of the inhabitants is established.
+Legislation is the body of laws that apply in a certain area or that allow regulation by the State.
+The supreme law of a State is called the Constitution : through it limits are established on state powers and the system of freedoms and rights of the inhabitants is established.

-When a lawsuit is filed or litigation is initiated, the legal process that is carried out has the purpose of determining whether the actions under trial violate the law or not.
-The judge or court must rely fairly on the laws to issue its ruling or sentence .
+When a lawsuit is filed or litigation is initiated, the legal process that is carried out has the purpose of determining whether the actions submitted to trial violate the law or not.
+The judge or court must base their ruling or sentence fairly on the law.

-A jurisprudence , in this framework, is formed from the sentences issued by the courts .
+A jurisprudence , in this framework, is formed from the rulings issued by the courts .
 This set, in turn, contains a doctrine that is also called jurisprudence.

 Example of trial

 Let's look at an example of a trial .
-Suppose a man is charged with murder .
-The lawyer in charge of his defense will try to prove his innocence, while the prosecutor and the lawyer representing the victim's family will ask for a sentence in accordance with the Criminal Code .
+Suppose a man is accused of murder .
+The lawyer in charge of his defense will attempt to prove his innocence, while the prosecutor and the lawyer representing the victim's family will request a penalty in accordance with the provisions of the Penal Code .

 Resolution

-Judges must issue resolutions or opinions in accordance with the provisions of the law.
+Judges must issue resolutions or opinions in accordance with what is established by law.

 Law and public order

-It is important to note that the law is the basis of public order , as it determines the rules that regulate people's conduct.
-In this context, the law itself grants the State the monopoly on the use of force and provides it with coercive powers.
+It is important to indicate that the law is the basis of public order since it determines the rules that regulate people's behavior.
+In this framework, the law itself grants the State a monopoly on the use of force and provides it with coercive powers.

-What must always be kept in mind is that, in a State governed by the rule of law , no one is above the law.
-A police officer cannot repress "freely" even if he is part of a security force: his actions must be within the framework of what is accepted by law.
+What must always be kept in mind is that, in a rule of law , no one is above the law.
+A police officer cannot repress "freely" even if he is part of a security force: his actions have to be framed within what is accepted by the legislation.
 Abuses of power are illegal, do not contribute to social order and may even constitute a violation of human rights.